opencord/bbsim/docs/source/bbsim_config.rst

            Enable sending BBSim events on configured kafka server -enableperf
            Setting this flag will cause BBSim to not store data like traffic schedulers, flows of ONUs etc..
+     -injectOmciUnknownAttributes
-     -kafkaAddress string
+           Generate a MibDB packet with Unknown Attributes -kafkaAddress string
            IP:Port for kafka (default ":9092")
      -kafkaEventTopic string